matrix-org/matrix-spec-proposals/proposals/3574-resource-markup.md

 Clients should recognize that a `url` subordinate to an `m.markup.resource` (including within an `m.file` value) may contain URI schemes other than `mxc`.
 It may contain `http(s)`, and may ultimately contain other schemes in the future.
 Clients handling `m.markup.resource` should be prepared to fail gracefully upon encountering an unrecognized scheme.

-An optional `md5_hash` key may be included.
-If present, this key should be populated by an md5 hash of the resource, for file-integrity checking.
+An optional `sha256_hash` key may be included.
+If present, this key should be populated by a sha256 hash of the resource, for file-integrity checking.

 ### Examples